From airstrip to airport - the evolution of Queenstown Airport.

 Celebrating 85 years of aviation pioneers

-2020 was the year Queenstown Airport celebrated its 85th birthday.
+Queenstown Airport celebrated its 85th birthday in 2020.
 Queenstown Airport was founded by the community for the community and remains majority community-owned to this day.
 Back in 1935, the airstrip was established ‘out of town’ on the Frankton Flats.
-Fast forward 85 years and Frankton looks very different today.
+Fast forward to today and Frankton looks very different.
 The airport is no longer ‘out of town’.
 A vibrant mix of commercial and residential communities has developed over the years in Frankton and surrounding areas.
-Through the decades the airport has evolved from airstrip to aerodrome to the international airport that it is today.
+Through the decades, the airport has evolved from airstrip to aerodrome to the international airport that it is today.

 The terminal building was built in 1964 and has undergone several expansions over the years as the airport and associated businesses have grown with the region - to cater for sustained growth in both visitor numbers and the resident population.